oauthstuff/draft-oauth-rar/main.md

 Since the nature of an authorization details request is based solely on the API or APIs that it is describing, there is not a simple means of comparing any two arbitrary authorization details requests.
-Authorization servers should not rely on simple object comparison in most cases, as the intersection of some fields within a request could have side effects in the access rights granted, depending on how the API has been designed and deployed.
+Authorization servers should not rely on simple object comparison in most cases, as the intersection of some fields within a request could have side effects on the access rights granted, depending on how the API has been designed and deployed.
 This is a similar effect to the scope values used with some APIs.

 However, when comparing a new request to an existing request, authorization servers can use the same